 4. Establish a Judgment-Free Culture

-No one likes to feel judged in general, and it’s even worse when your work or work ethic is the subject being constantly judged.
+No one likes to feel judged in general, and it’s even worse when your work or work ethic is the subject of being constantly judged.
 This behavior distracts your employees from their work and drastically affects their collaboration.

 When someone is going to work, they shouldn’t worry about the judgment of their colleagues.
 Everyone should focus exclusively on their work and on what they can do to improve their results.